Falsterbo 1 – 6 September 2022

 Itinerary

-From Copenhagen airport, it is a fairly short drive across the famous Oresund Bridge into Sweden to the charming old village of Falsterbo, within easy reach of the ‘action’.
+From Copenhagen airport, it is a fairly short drive across the famous Øresund Bridge into Sweden to the Falsterbo area.
 Over the next few days we shall witness the daily spectacle of mass migration from Nabben at the very tip of the peninsula, as well as exploring the local coastline, woods and heathland.

 Two days are away from Falsterbo at Lake Krankesjön and Fyledalen nature reserve, the latter a wooded valley with a stream and meadows where fallow deer can be seen.
 At the end of this spectacular break we return across the bridge to Copenhagen airport for our flight home.